cheese1/medusawiki/Frequently-Asked-Questions.md

 **Error while searching ..., skipping: 'NoneType' object is not iterable'''**

-Close Sickbeard, then delete _cache.db_ in your SickBeard directory.
+Close SickRage, then delete _cache.db_ in your SickRage directory.
 This may solve the problem.

 If you still have the same issues, search the repository for the error message (without the specific provider name) and if there's an open issue, copy your log (at Debug level).
 If no such issue exists, open a new one.

 **How to enable debug logging for better issue logging**

-Shutdown Sickbeard, and edit the config.ini in your favourite editor.
-Add debug=1 in the configuration in the very first line and start sickbeard.
+Shutdown SickRage, and edit the config.ini in your favourite editor.
+Add debug=1 in the configuration in the very first line and start sickRage.
 Once the error happens again, use the logfile, paste it on [pastebin] (http://pastebin.org) or an equivalent site and create, or update your issue.

 Don't forget to remove the debug line once you're done considering debug can be a bit spammy.